 Things aren’t always as they seem—or in the case of hair textures, as they feel.
 Though coarse Black hair may feel tougher to the touch and appear thicker, the opposite is actually true.
 As Dr. Rolanda Wilkerson, senior beauty scientist for Proctor and Gamble, explained to StyleCaster, “a textured hair strand has uplifted cuticles at every place where the hair curves.
 Textured African ancestry hair can be fragile and feel dry as a result…and naturally more porous than naturally straight hair.”

 The danger?
 You might think that your hair can withstand more heat and styling-related manipulation than it actually can.
 “Assuming your hair is strong means you’re more likely to damage it, because you assume the hair can take it,” warns Heim.
 “This can lead to major hair damage, hair breakage, and sometimes, in more serious cases, things like traction alopecia.”
 Products that focus on hydrating and conditioning, are easy to spread, and keep hair maintained for longer are always best.
 The BREAD Hair Mask is one great option.
-If you want to give your hair a rest, try these gorgeous no-heat hairstyles.

 Natural oils are good for your hair

 Contrary to popular belief, most raw food ingredients (like avocado oil, coconut oil, and honey) are incapable of penetrating the hair shaft deep enough to make any lasting improvement.
 Aside from the incapability to actually impact the hair, they can leave a sticky residue and leave strands feeling greasy.
 According to Paul Labrecque, owner of Paul Labrecque Salon & Spa, “when used as the emollient within a professional product, natural oils are fabulous—used alone, they are heavy and hard to wash out of hair.”
 Paul Labreque Repair Style is a protein-enriched, hydrating hair lotion that contains avocado oil and will do exactly what you hope it will.
-Discover the other hair-care products stylists can’t live without.

 The more shampoo suds, the better